 Participants

-Transportation planning in the Denver region uses the experience and input of many people and organizations.
-The DRCOG Board is the MPO of the transportation management area and the Regional Planning Commission of the Greater Denver Transportation Planning Region.
-CDOT and RTD are partner agencies in the regional transportation planning process as affirmed in the MOA.
-Local officials, interest groups, the public, and others provide important direction and comment.
+Transportation planning in the Denver region incorporates the experience and input of many people and organizations.
+The DRCOG Board is the MPO of the transportation management area and the regional planning commission of the Greater Denver Transportation Planning Region.
+CDOT and RTD are partner agencies in the regional transportation planning process as affirmed in the MPAMPA.
+Local officials, interest groups, the public and others provide essential direction and comment.
 Other federal, state and regional agencies play key roles, too.

-1. DRCOG Committee Structure
+DRCOG Committee Structure

-As stated in the MOA, the regional transportation planning process is organized around the series of committees shown in Exhibit 3.
+As stated in the MPAMPA, the regional transportation planning process is organized arounda series of committees shown in Exhibit 3.
 Exhibit 4 details committee composition and responsibilities.

 The DRCOG Board is made up of local elected officials from the region’s towns, cities and counties.
+It also typically includes at least one non-voting member each from CDOT (members appointed by the governor (at least one typically from CDOT) and from RTDthe Regional Transportation District.
 The DRCOG Board is the policy body for the MPO.